+Other notes

-The provision in this Act repealing the Firearms and Guns Act 1931 has been omitted under the Reprints Act 1984 s.
+1 The provision in this Act repealing the Firearms and Guns Act 1931 has been omitted under the Reprints Act 1984 s.
 7(4)(f).

-3 The Acts Amendment (Financial Administration and Audit) Act 1985 s.
+2 The Acts Amendment (Financial Administration and Audit) Act 1985 s.
 4 is a savings and transitional provision that is of no further effect.